-It may be downloaded, printed and laminated to carry in the boat or at the site.
+It may be downloaded, printed and laminated to carry in the boat or at the site. towed water sports.

 Any revision and any reproduction in a digital form requires approval by the IWWF World Medical Committee.
 It should not be altered in any way, rebranded or sold for commercial gain.